 Practical tip: Pricing for freelancers

 The wage of an employee is being paid continuously.
-She therefore doesn´t need to call in at the employer, negotiate a salary and sign a contract before the salaried work day can start.
+She, therefore, doesn´t need to call in at the employer, negotiate a salary and sign a contract before the salaried work day can start.
 In self-employment, only a part of the work time can be billed, the rest goes into unpaid acquisition, bookkeeping, research and others.
-On top of this, you won´t get money for times of sickness, trainings and holidays.
+On top of this, you won´t get money for times of sickness, training and holidays.
 Enough?
-Or shall we take a closer look at some of the insurances, for which the self-employed needs to pay the employer´s contribution as well, which is invisible to the employed workforce?
-So you have to subtract a lot more from the hourly rate of a freelancer than from the gross salary of an employee to get to the net salary in her pocket.
-If you start as freelancer, you´ll typically need to ask for two to three times the hourly rate you got as employee, depending on the “frictional losses” that your new “job” entails.
+Or shall we take a closer look at some of the insurances, for which the self-employed need to pay the employer´s contribution as well, which is invisible to the employed workforce?
+So you have to subtract a lot more from a freelancer’s hourly rate than from an employee’s gross salary to get to the net salary in her pocket.
+If you start as a freelancer, you´ll typically need to ask for two to three times the hourly rate you got as an employee, depending on the “frictional losses” that your new “job” entails.
 Just believe us, you´re worth a lot more than you think!
-Pricing for a self-employed is simply fundamentally different from that of normal employees, regardless of the murmur on the beer table.
+Pricing for self-employed is simply fundamentally different from that of regular employees, regardless of the murmur on the beer table.
 And now the bill, please.

-It can be helpful to start out on your own in order to sharpen your view on what you actually want to achieve before expanding.
-It´s also possible to run such a (pre-) founding phase next to an employment in order to minimise the financial risk.
-If external funding is required- either because the living room has to be exchanged to an office or because you might after all need production capacity to launch your attack on BASF- you can distinguish between equity and borrowed capital.
+It can be helpful to start out on your own to sharpen your view on what you want to achieve before expanding.
+It´s also possible to run such a (pre-) founding phase next to employment to minimise the financial risk.
+If external funding is required- either because the living room has to be exchanged to an office or because you might, after all, need production capacity to launch your attack on BASF- you can distinguish between equity and borrowed capital.
 Equity belongs to a company, whether it comes from the founders themselves or from investors, who in turn become shareholders.
 Borrowed capital can come in the form of a classical bank credit, which needs to be repaid but therefore leaves the company itself in your hands.
-This little excursus into accountancy points to the main decision in financing: Do I want to share risks and thereby profits or do I leave it in my own hands?
-Often, but not always, this question is being answered by the amount of money required: the more you need, the more it is necessary to get investors on board.
+This little excursus into accountancy points to the main decision in financing: Do I want to share risks and profits or leave it in my own hands?
+Often, but not always, this question is answered by the amount of money required: the more you need, the more it is necessary to get investors on board.
 For start-ups, these are typically Venture Capital Investors, which enter a project with typically six-figured sums in the first round.
 Therefore they receive a part of the company and have a say.
 It should not be underestimated how much effort has to be put into attracting funding.
-Even for a “simple” bank credit you need a well-written business plan including financial planning.
+Even for a “simple” bank credit, you need a well-written business plan, including financial planning.
 And if you want to work with Venture Capitalists, then establishing and fostering relevant contacts will be one of the main activities in your founding phase.

 All in all, an “easy” way to found only exists for millionaires with the right amount of Mickey Mouse money to spare.
-For all others it´s a trade-off between various factors: where do money and ideas come from, where do the profits go to and who bears the risks.
-But the beauty of it is: for the really good ideas, there are always means and ways, even if you need half a million to even start.
-Your idea “just” has to be good enough, you need a solid “unique selling point” with which you can enter the market and convince your customers.
+For all others, it´s a trade-off between various factors: where do money and ideas come from, where do the profits go, and who bears the risks.
+But the beauty of it is that there are always means and ways for really good ideas, even if you need half a million to start.
+Your idea “just” has to be good enough; you need a solid “unique selling point” with which you can enter the market and convince your customers.
 And these ideas exist for all scales of founding project, from freelancing to a pure service company up to a company with full analytical and/or production capacities.
 If you take a look around start-up parks, you´ll realise how multifaceted the founding projects are.
 “I can´t afford this” is a nonsensical sentence in the start-up scene.
 “I can´t afford it in this way” makes more sense.